Scribers/database/routes.md

 JSON with
 - status: holding a string representing the status [successful|failure].
-- company: if successful, a dictionary holding the company data requested.
+- content: if successful, a dictionary holding the company data requested.

 ## Get the application with the id in the url